 3. How Motivated Are You?

-It took him two decades, and two heart procedures, to make the commitment.
+It took him 2 decades -- and two heart procedures -- to make the commitment.
 He met with Dean Ornish, MD, to talk it over first.
 Ornish has written several books on diets that are good for people with heart disease.